 7 128th note -

-Note duration value mapping, ordered from longest to shortest note value.
+Note and rest duration value mapping, ordered from longest to shortest value.

-The duration value for a given note MAY be omitted.
-If the duration is omitted, the last specified duration is used for all following notes.
+The duration value for a given note or rest MAY be omitted.
+If the duration is omitted, the last specified duration is used for all following notes or rests.

 An encoding MAY omit all duration indications.
-If no duration is supplied on any note, all notes are assumed to have a duration value of 4 (quarter note / crochet / semiminim).
+If no duration is supplied on any note or rest, all notes or rests have an implied duration value of 4 (quarter / crochet / semiminim).

 Note Names